-- 1. An action has been commenced but a final judgment, decree or order has not been entered. - 2.
-A post-decree proceeding has been commenced but a judgment, decree or order finally determining the proceeding has not been entered. - P. A peace officer who makes an arrest pursuant to this section or § 13-3601 is not civilly or criminally liable for the arrest if the officer acts on probable cause and without malice. - Q. In addition to persons authorized to serve process pursuant to rule 4(d) of the Arizona rules of civil procedure, a peace officer or a correctional officer as defined in § 41-16619 who is acting in the officer's official capacity may serve an order of protection that is issued pursuant to this section.
-Service of the order of protection has priority over other service of process that does not involve an immediate threat to the safety of a person. - R. A valid protection order that is related to domestic or family violence and that is issued by a court in another state, a court of a United States territory or a tribal court shall be accorded full faith and credit and shall be enforced as if it were issued in this state for as long as the order is effective in the issuing jurisdiction.
-For the purposes of this subsection: - 1.
-A protection order includes any injunction or other order that is issued for the purpose of preventing violent or threatening acts or harassment against, contact or communication with or physical proximity to another person.
-A protection order includes temporary and final orders other than support or child custody orders that are issued by civil and criminal courts if the order is obtained by the filing of an independent action or is a pendente lite order in another
+1. An action has been commenced but a final judgment, decree or order has not been entered.

+2. A post-decree proceeding has been commenced but a judgment, decree or order finally determining the proceeding has not been entered.

+T. A peace officer who makes an arrest pursuant to this section or § 13-3601 is not civilly or criminally liable for the arrest if the officer acts on probable cause and without malice.

+U. A valid protection order that is related to domestic or family violence and that is issued by a court in another state, a court of a United States territory or a tribal court shall be accorded full faith and credit and shall be enforced as if it were issued in this state for as long as the order is effective in the issuing jurisdiction.
+For the purposes of this subsection:

+1. A protection order includes any injunction or other order that is issued for the purpose of preventing violent or threatening acts or harassment against, contact or communication with or physical proximity to another person.
+A protection order includes temporary and final orders other than support or child custody orders that are issued by civil and criminal courts if the order is obtained by the filing of an independent action or is a pendente lite order in another proceeding.
-In this article, unless the context otherwise requires:

-- 1. "Academy" means the correctional officer training academy. - 2.
-"Board" means the Arizona peace officer standards and training board. - 3.
-"Correctional officer" means a person, other than an elected official, who is employed by this state or a county, city or town and who is responsible for the supervision, protection, care, custody or control of inmates in a state, county or municipal correctional institution, including counselors but excluding secretarial, clerical and professionally trained personnel.

-9 § 41-1661.
-Definitions

-proceeding.
 The civil order shall be issued in response to a complaint, petition or motion that was filed by or on behalf of a person seeking protection.

-- 2. A protection order is valid if the issuing court had jurisdiction over the parties and the matter under the laws of the issuing state, a United States territory or an Indian tribe and the person against whom the order was issued had reasonable notice and an opportunity to be heard.
-If the order is issued ex parte, the notice and opportunity to be heard shall be provided within the time required by the laws of the issuing state, a United States territory or an Indian tribe and within a reasonable time after the order was issued. - 3.
-A mutual protection order that is issued against both the party who filed a petition or a complaint or otherwise filed a written pleading for protection against abuse and the person against whom the filing was made is not entitled to full faith and credit if either: - (a) The person against whom an initial order was sought has not filed a cross or counter petition or other written pleading seeking a protection order. - (b) The issuing court failed to make specific findings supporting the entitlement of both parties to be granted a protection order. - 4.
-A peace officer may presume the validity of and rely on a copy of a protection order that is issued by another state, a United States territory or an Indian tribe if the order was given to the officer by any source.
+2. A protection order is valid if the issuing court had jurisdiction over the parties and the matter under the laws of the issuing state, a United States territory or an Indian tribe and the person against whom the order was issued had reasonable notice and an opportunity to be heard.
+If the order is issued ex parte, the notice and opportunity to be heard shall be provided within the time required by the laws of the issuing state, a United States territory or an Indian tribe and within a reasonable time after the order was issued.

+3. A mutual protection order that is issued against both the party who filed a petition or a complaint or otherwise filed a written pleading for protection against abuse and the person against whom the filing was made is not entitled to full faith and credit if either:

+(a) The person against whom an initial order was sought has not filed a cross or counter petition or other written pleading seeking a protection order.

+(b) The issuing court failed to make specific findings supporting the entitlement of both parties to be granted a protection order.

+4. A peace officer may presume the validity of and rely on a copy of a protection order that is issued by another state, a United States territory or an Indian tribe if the order was given to the officer by any source.
 A peace officer may also rely on the statement of any person who is protected by the order that the order remains in effect.
 A peace officer who acts in good faith reliance on a protection order is not civilly or criminally liable for enforcing the protection order pursuant to this section.

-9. VETERINARIANS
+V. For the purposes of this section, "victim notification system" means an automated system that may provide plaintiffs and crime victims with an automated notification regarding the person's case.

+No Applicable Animal Related Case Law.

+9, Veterinarians:

-ARIZ.
-REV. STAT.
-ANN. § 32-2239.
-Duty of veterinarian to report suspected abuse, cruelty, neglect or animal fighting; Immunity.
+§ 32-2239.
+Duty of veterinarian to report suspected abuse, cruelty, neglect or animal fighting; immunity